TheZeroHz/BrokerZero/README.md

-# BrokerZero - Your Versatile IoT Device
+# BrokerZero - Where Broker Meets Zero Penetration Excellence

 ![BrokerZero Image](images/brokerzero.png)

 ## Introduction

-BrokerZero is a versatile IoT device designed to provide you with a range of capabilities for various hacking, security, and IoT projects.
+BrokerZero is a penetration testing device designed to provide you with a range of capabilities for various hacking, security, and IoT projects.
 Similar to the popular "Flipper Zero," BrokerZero offers a rich set of features, making it an indispensable tool for security researchers, penetration testers, and DIY enthusiasts.
-This README provides an overview of BrokerZero and its key features.

 ## Key Features